Should I have prenatal screening tests done for chromosomal abnormalities? Which ones? What would I do if that test revealed a high risk pregnancy?

 Genetic Counsellors are trained to help couples navigate through the complexity of these options by helping couples to make a decision that is right for them.
 By helping couples consider what is most important to them (high accuracy or a low risk or early answers) the most appropriate options can be facilitated.

 Early pregnancy can be exciting and wonderful.
 However, couples may also feel anxious and overwhelmed, especially if they have had a previous loss, diagnosis of a concerning condition or a close friend or relative who has been through a difficult time.
 You might feel overwhelmed by reading the information above (it just isn’t a straight forward story).
 In my experience, I have found that couples find the process of genetic counselling empowering.
 Testing options are available, but they have no true value if they are not unravelled in a way that is meaningful to you.

-Frieda, Chantelle and Nakita are genetic counsellors based in Cape Town and after reading their posts in this series you might want to contact them for an appointment or refer a friend to them.
-Here are Frieda’s details:
+Frieda is based in Cape Town and if after reading these posts in the series you want to contact her for an appointment or to refer a friend to them, here are her contact details:

 Mrs Frieda Loubser